calint/arduino-sketches/esp32dev/game/objects/README.md

 * example:
   - bit 1 - 'enemy fire' - meaning that all enemy fire classes enable bit 1 in `col_bits`
   - hero `col_mask` would enable bit 1 to get informed when collision with any 'enemy fire' object occurs
-* this scheme enables objects to collide with each other without triggering collision detection handling such as enemy ships rendered on each other
+* this scheme enables objects to collide with each other without triggering collision detection handling, such as enemy ships rendered overlapping each other

 ## overridable functions